Hello Kitty Shinkansen bullet train unveiled in Japan

 Hello Kitty as a travel ambassador

 Car 1, named Hello!
-Plaza, will be dedicated to exhibitions showcasing various regional products and attractions.
+Plaza, is dedicated to exhibitions showcasing various regional products and attractions.
 Passengers can buy souvenirs and specialty products here too.

 The first region to be highlighted is Sanin, home to the Shimane and Tottori prefectures.